 Armadillidium klugii.
 ‘Montenegro’ (Clown Isopod)

 This is easily one of the most colorful isopods in the hobby.
 The vivid red-orange skirts and white and/or yellow spots have to be seen in person to be believed!
 Like other Armadillidium species, A. klugii prefers good ventilation, and A. klugii likes things on the dry side, although a moist hide is a necessity.
 This species is said to be very prolific at warm temperatures, and I do notice faster reproduction during the summer.
 This species also seems to appreciate more protein than some other isopods.
 This is not the easiest isopod to care for.
 I have experienced a few die-offs from time to time.

 Armadillidium nasatum ‘Peach’ (Peach Pillbug)

 This peachy morph of A. nasatum is slightly smaller than A. vulgare.
 Its coloration is somewhat variable, some are quite a light peach color, while others are richer.
 Occasionally, a grayish wild-type even shows up.
 This species likes good ventilation, and needs a moist area to retreat to.
 It will congregate in large numbers under cork bark flats.
 This species is on the prolific side for Armadillidium, and has a hearty appetite.

 Armadillidium sp.
 ‘Magic Potion’

-This Armadillidium species is a recent acquisition for me.
+This attractive Armadillidium species is a fairly recent acquisition for me.
 It is almost like a Dalmatian version of Armadillidium vulgare, with dark and yellowish markings.
 It appears to be fairly secretive.
 I obtained a few young individuals, so I have not yet observed any mancae in the enclosure.
 Hopefully I will find some juveniles soon.